jax-ml/jax-ai-stack/docs/source/JAX_for_PyTorch_users.md

 # x_np is a copy of np_array
 ```

-You can create arrays with the same shape and `dtype` as existing JAX Arrays:
+We can create arrays with the same shape and `dtype` as existing `jax.Array`s:

 ```{code-cell} ipython3
 ---